Meeting the Back to School Challenge: Get Involved!

 The reopening of schools this fall marks a pivotal turning point for the U.S. education system, with important implications for youth justice.
 That’s the conclusion of a new report from the Sentencing Project.

-Thanks to a $122 billion infusion of federal relief funds, I found, educators, advocates, and community leaders will have unprecedented opportunities in 2021-22 to reduce school arrests and suspensions, and to keep students in school and on track for future success.
+Thanks to a $122 billion infusion of federal relief funds, educators, advocates, and community leaders will have unprecedented opportunities in 2021-22 to reduce school arrests and suspensions, and to make lasting changes that help keep students in school and on track for future success.
 However, given the widespread disconnection, learning loss, and tragedy American children suffered during the pandemic, the moment will also be fraught with pitfalls.